Vyral/greg-harrelson-recruiting/_posts/2019-05-30-what-are-the-biggest-challenges-facing-agents-in-todays-market.md

 date: 2019-05-30 00:00:00
 tags:
   - Transaction Management
-excerpt: >-
-  I’ve been seeing agents struggle more and more with certain aspects of the real estate business.
-These are the three problems I’ve noticed the most.
+excerpt: These are the three problems I’ve noticed the most.
 enclosure:
 pullquote: Anything can work if you give it 100%.
 enclosure_type: video/mp4